- Home

 Wipes Clog Pipes

 The filter screen seen here is covered in “ragging” — scores of disposable wipes and other products that have been flushed down the toilet.
 This pump, part of the by-pass system at the 15 Mile Road site loses capacity as wipes clogs the screens around the pump or bind up the pump’s motor.
 Of course, no screening system is as good as catching the problem at the source — eliminating the wipes from entering the system in the first place.
 Use the wipes — just be sure that they end up in the trash after use.
-Wipes Flyer.
+The Wipes Clog Pipes Flyer (PDF) gives additional details on other products that shouldn't be flushed as well.

 Photo from Macomb County Public Works